WDZHITIETOU/Mpox_EnKF/README.md

 - drawEpicurveMapPie.m: Scripts for plotting the spatial distribution, epidemic curves, and age distributions of mpox cases

+- Graphical_abstract.m: Scripts for plotting the graphical abstract

 ## Intermediate data file

 Intermediate data stored locally during the code run for plotting purposes.